descope/descope-php/README.md

 ## Running the PHP Sample App

-Run this command to install the necessary dependencies and start the sample app:
+Run this command, from the root directory, to install the necessary dependencies and start the sample app:

 ```
 php -S localhost:3000 -t sample/